MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x2--device-queue-not-busy.md

 The DEVICE\_QUEUE\_NOT\_BUSY bug check has a value of 0x00000002.

 This bug check appears very infrequently.
+It indicates that a device queue was expected to be busy, but was not.

 **Important** This topic is for programmers.
 If you are a customer who has received a blue screen error code while using your computer, see [Troubleshoot blue screen errors](https://windows.microsoft.com/windows-10/troubleshoot-blue-screen-errors).